-If the company will be relocating to Texas, provide a timetable with key dates indicating the plan and commitment to relocate to Texas.
+Provide a timetable with key dates indicating the applicant's plan and commitment to relocate the company to Texas.
 In addition, describe which personnel and management will be headquartered in Texas.

 10.4.12.
 Biographical Sketches of Key Scientific Personnel (8 pages)